nitinkc/nitinkc.github.io/_posts/Java/performanceEngineering/2024-02-10-JavaMemory.md

 **Metaspace**

 - Metaspace, introduced in Java 8, replaces the older "permanent generation" (PermGen) for storing **metadata** related to classes and methods.
+- Static primitives are stored in the meta space
+- Static Objects are stored on the heap but object pointer/reference is held in the meta space
+- Any object on the heap which is referenced from the meta space will never be garbage collected.
+- All threads in Java have access to the meta space.
 - It stores information such as class definitions, method information, and constant pool data.
 - Unlike PermGen, metaspace is not part of the Java heap but is allocated from the native memory of the operating system.
 - Metaspace automatically grows or shrinks based on the application's demand and the available native memory.
 - The use of metaspace helps to avoid some of the limitations and issues associated with PermGen, such as memory leaks caused by classloader leaks.

 Check [generational-garbage-collection](https://nitinkc.github.io/java/performance%20engineering/GarbageCollections/#generational-garbage-collection)

 # Stack
 Every thread will have its own stack which is managed effectively by the Java virtual machine.

-Java knows exactly when data on the stack can be destroyed (via [Automatic Garbage Collection Process](https://nitinkc.github.io/java/GarbageCollections))
+Java knows exactly when data on the stack can be destroyed (via [Automatic Garbage Collection Process](https://nitinkc.github.io/java/performance%20engineering/GarbageCollections/)

 ```java
 public static void main(String[] args) {